 (print & online)

 |web pages||conference papers||statistics &

 |quotations||ideas or concepts|

 |experimental data||images, illustrations, or pictures|

 |equations, charts or graphs||music (lyrics &/or musical phrases)|

 All sources of information (of whatever type) used in or relied upon for Assignments, Essays, Tutorials, Seminars, Presentations, Lab Reports, Group Work, etc., must be identified in full, and in a clear, accurate and consistent manner.

-The University of Newcastle values Academic Integrity very highly.
+The University of Newcastle values academic integrity very highly.
 The Student Academic Integrity Policy states:

 “Academic integrity, honesty, and a respect for knowledge, truth and ethical practices are fundamental to the business of the University.
 These principles are at the core of all academic endeavour in teaching, learning and research.
 Dishonest practices contravene academic values, compromise the integrity of research and devalue the quality of learning.”

 There are many different styles of referencing.
 Use the style which your School or Faculty specifies.
 Common styles used here at UON are indexed on the left of this page.